cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission1.md

 ## Mission 1b: Monitoring the vehicle
 Proceed to implement a second simple-looking waypoint course independently.
 Monitor the vehicle during operation.
 The vehicle will experience course drift due to a current.
 Enable corrections in autonomy settings.
-Re-engage and complete mission.
+Re-engage and complete the mission.

 ### Setup
 1. Stop the simulation (See [Stopping the simulation](https://github.com/cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/blob/main/ReadMe_CMRA.md) section)
 2. Start the simulation with the following launch commands.
-Close QGroundControl before doing so.
    1. Gazebo (Press play before next step)
    ```bash
    ros2 launch move_blueboat mission1b_sim.launch.py